rust-lang/book/second-edition/nostarch/chapter20.md

 request at a time.
 Let’s see how that can be a problem by simulating some slow requests, and then fix it so our server can handle multiple requests at once.

-## Turning our Single-Threaded Server into a Multi-Threaded Server
+## Turning our Single Threaded Server into a Multithreaded Server

 <!-- Reading ahead, the original heading didn't seem to fit all of the sub
 headings -- this might not be totally right either, so feel free to replace